 This unit is manufactured with a 7mm decking material covered with fiberglass or rubber membrane.
 Proper care and routine maintenance of your roof is necessary for trouble-free performance.
-Inspection of roof seams and joints should be performed by an Authorized Newmar Service Center annually.
+Frequent inspection (at least annually) of roof drains, seams, and joints should be performed by an Newmar Authorized Service Center.

-For units equipped with roof drains, it is important to make sure the roof drain catch basin strainers are cleaned and kept free of debris.
+For diesel pusher coaches equipped with roof drains, it is important to make sure the roof drain catch basin strainers are cleaned and kept free of debris.
 There are four (4) of them, and they are located at the front and rear ends of the roof gutters, on both the left and right sides.
+They may be covered by the roof-mounted awnings.
+The drains can be blown out using compressed air (approximately 60 PSI) from the drain pipes found under the front and rear caps.
+There are typically two drain pipes on the passenger side of the rear cap and one on each side of the front cap.